tpapp/LogDensityTestSuite.jl/README.md

 2. generating “samples” deterministically using low-discrepancy sequences.

 This package was developed mainly for testing [DynamicHMC.jl](https://github.com/tpapp/DynamicHMC.jl/), but other projects may also find it useful.

+# Acknowledgements

+The development of this package was partially supported by the Austrian National Bank Jubileumsfonds Projekt 18847.